 Symptoms of periodontal disease can include:

-- Unusually bad breath
+Unusually bad breath

-- Bloody saliva or blood in the water dish
+Bloody saliva or blood in the water dish

 If you notice your pet is exhibiting any combination of the above symptoms, give your Houston veterinarian a call!
 We’ll get your pet back on the right track to a healthy mouth.

-Once periodontal disease progresses to the point of infection, the only way to completely remove the plaque from your pet’s teeth and restore their oral health is through a professional dental cleaning.
-For pets, this means a cleaning under anesthesia.
+Once the periodontal disease progresses to the point of infection, the only way to completely remove the plaque from your pet’s teeth and restore their oral health is through professional dental cleaning.
+For pets, this means cleaning under anesthesia.
 Our veterinary team is fully equipped to handle dental cleanings in our state-of-the-art surgical suite.
 As an AAHA accredited animal hospital, we have sophisticated anesthesia monitoring equipment on site to keep your pet safely monitored throughout their cleaning.
 We will use tools similar to those used by human dentists to scale the plaque from your pet’s teeth and then polish them up to a clean shine.
 Once your pet’s teeth are plaque-free, we’ll apply an anti-plaque treatment to your pet’s teeth to help deter future buildup.

 After your pet’s smile is healthy again, we’ll help you learn how to care for your pet’s teeth at home.
 Maintenance is key to keeping your pet smiling for years!